NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/_index.md

 ## iOS

 {{<Aside type="note" header="Migrate from 1.1.1.1">}}
-The legacy iOS client, [1.1.1.1: Faster Internet](https://apps.apple.com/us/app/1-1-1-1-faster-internet/id1423538627), is becoming the Cloudflare One Agent.
+The legacy iOS client, [1.1.1.1: Faster Internet](https://apps.apple.com/us/app/1-1-1-1-faster-internet/id1423538627), is becoming the Khulnasoft One Agent.
 Learn more in our [migration guide](/cloudflare-one/connections/connect-devices/warp/download-warp/cloudflare-one-agent-migration/).
 {{</Aside>}}

-The Cloudflare WARP iOS client, known in the App Store as [Cloudflare One Agent](https://apps.apple.com/us/app/cloudflare-one-agent/id6443476492), allows for an automated install via tools like Jamf, Intune, or SimpleMDM.
+The Khulnasoft WARP iOS client, known in the App Store as [Khulnasoft One Agent](https://apps.apple.com/us/app/cloudflare-one-agent/id6443476492), allows for an automated install via tools like Jamf, Intune, or SimpleMDM.

 To proceed with the installation, here is an example of the XML code you will need: